rubend18/notepadgpt/README.md

 Also if you need a custom application like this, with the OpenIA API, contact me for more information.

+The application interface looks like this

 ![image1](https://github.com/rubend18/notepadgpt/assets/65433057/b544f464-7779-4a78-ac59-9fc941674ebe)

+Access the configuration menu and click on "Enter API KEY" to enter your own OpenIA API KEY

 ![image2](https://github.com/rubend18/notepadgpt/assets/65433057/ad82f36c-0815-4a17-972b-6c49af96b67b)

 Atte.
 Rubén Jaramillo